-April 20 marked a holiday of sorts for marijuana advocates and users.
-However, this marginally acknowledged day—or what it celebrates—does not look as if it will be disappearing from public discourse anytime soon.
-An October 2016 Gallup poll found that 60 percent of respondents supported legalizing recreational marijuana.
+Is smoking weed a sin?
+This question comes up more and more these days.
 As marijuana use moves inward from the fringes of societal view, the church must be ready with a biblical response.
-While such a response seems rather obvious, there are few resources available that provide a biblically faithful and well-informed answer.
+While a response may seem rather obvious, there are few resources available that provide a biblically faithful and well-informed answer.

 Tom Breeden and Mark Ward’s newest book Can I Smoke Pot? provides such a resource to the church.
 It is a biblically faithful and careful response to the issue of marijuana use, both medicinally and recreationally.
 It is not an exhaustive book, but it provides clear biblical direction and sharpens our discernment on this important issue.